Achilleas Kostoulas

 Some findings

-It is unclear how the data were analysed (such opacity is a common problem in poor qualitative research), but the authors claim that “love emerged as the major motive that guided their [i.e., the teachers’] decision-making: love of their profession, love of teaching, and love of their students” (p.
+Despite careful reading, I am not sure how the authors went about analysing their data (such opacity is a common problem in poor qualitative research), but they claim that “love emerged as the major motive that guided their [i.e., the teachers’] decision-making: love of their profession, love of teaching, and love of their students” (p.
 560).

-Love of teaching is also expressed in somewhat odd ways in the data.
+Love of teaching keeps appearing in the data in increasingly odd ways.
 One of the teachers informs readers that “The reason that I chose to become a teacher is partly because … being a teacher means that you expect to be respected by students, parents and society. … It also guarantees a relatively good salary and welfare and small risk of getting fired by the school” (pp. 566-567).
 If ‘passion for the profession’ is one of the aspects of love in the authors’ definition, love is hard to discern here.
 A better example of passion is provided in p.
 560:

 My passion in teaching comes from my students’ success. … I am a good teacher in their eyes.
 If I think students could learn from my teaching and make progress, I would feel I am doing something meaningful.
 Or in other cases, some of my students used to loath mathematics, and because of my patience and encouragement, they picked it up and grew to love mathematics.